UKHomeOffice/engineering-guidance-and-standards/docs/patterns/observability-by-opentelemetry.md

 ## Solution

-OpenTelemetry (OTel) is a framework that standardizes how telemetry data—metrics, logs, and traces—is collected and exported to back-end platforms.
+OpenTelemetry (OTel) is a framework that standardised how telemetry data—metrics, logs, and traces—is collected and exported to back-end platforms.
 It provides a consistent instrumentation format across all services and programming languages.

 By offering a vendor-neutral approach, OpenTelemetry enables the Home Office to evaluate and switch between monitoring solutions more easily and cost-effectively.
 It empowers cross-functional teams to maintain reliable, consistent observability across diverse systems.